Tran-Foxxo/LRLuna/README.md

 # About LRLuna

-LRAether is an open source modification to Line Rider Advanced // https://github.com/jealouscloud/linerider-advanced
+LRLuna is an open source modification to Line Rider Advanced // https://github.com/jealouscloud/linerider-advanced
 # Instructions

 You can download the latest version on the releases page